Teradata/jupyter-demos/README.md

 [Python Version](./UseCases/Complaints_Analysis_Azure_OpenAI/Complaint_Analysis_Customer360.ipynb)

 #### Customer Reviews Analysis using GenAI
 Customer reviews analysis is a crucial aspect of understanding customer sentiment and preferences.
-By leveraging the power of OpenAIEmbeddings and Vantage InDB Analytic Function, we can gain valuable insights from customer reviews.<br>
+By leveraging the power of OpenAIEmbeddings and Teradata InDB Analytic Function, we can gain valuable insights from customer reviews.<br>
 [Python Version](./UseCases/Customer_reviews_analysis_using_GenAI/Customer_reviews_analysis_using_GenAI_Python.ipynb)

 #### Data Quality Anomaly Detection using Statistical Techniques
 Compare the distribution and variation of data between two time intervals usin In-DB function executed via a framework to provide alerts highlighting data anomalies.<br>
 [Python Version](./UseCases/Data_Quality_Anomaly_Detection/Data_Quality_Anomaly_Detection_Python.ipynb)

-#### DIFF and UNDIFF functions in Vantage
+#### DIFF and UNDIFF functions in Teradata
 Transform a stationary, seasonal, or non-stationary time series into a differenced time series and then reverse it.<br>
 [Python Version](./Recipes/ClearScape_Functions/DIFF_UNDIFF.ipynb)

-#### Execute Custom Python Scripts in Vantage
+#### Execute Custom Python Scripts in Teradata
-Run an external custom python script in Vantage using Script Table Operator(STO) to execute custom python scripts on Vantage<br>
+Run an external custom python script in Teradata using Script Table Operator(STO) to execute custom python scripts on Teradata<br>
 [Python Version](./Getting_Started/Script_Table_Operator/Getting_Started_STO_Python.ipynb)

-#### Ftest function in Vantage
+#### Ftest function in Teradata
 Compare the variance of two independent populations<br>
 [Python Version](./Recipes/ClearScape_Functions/FTest.ipynb)

-#### GetFutileColumns function in Vantage
+#### GetFutileColumns function in Teradata
 Interrogate a table to discover which columns would have no impact on creating a model.<br>
 [Python Version](./Recipes/ClearScape_Functions/GetFutileColumns.ipynb)

-#### GetRowsWithMissingValues function in Vantage
+#### GetRowsWithMissingValues function in Teradata
 Display rows that have NULL values in a specified data column<br>
 [Python Version](./Recipes/ClearScape_Functions/GetRowsWithMissingValues.ipynb)

-#### GetRowsWithoutMissingValues function in Vantage
+#### GetRowsWithoutMissingValues function in Teradata
 Explore the rows of a dataset that have non-NULL values in specific columns.<br>
 [Python Version](./Recipes/ClearScape_Functions/GetRowsWithoutMissingValues.ipynb)